billpmurphy/hask-archive/README.md

 All of your favorite functions from `Prelude`, `Data.List`, `Data.Maybe`, `Data.Either`, `Data.Monoid`, and more are implemented too.
 Everything is pretty well documented, so if you're not sure about some function or typeclass, use `help` liberally.
+See the Appendix below for a full list of modules.
+Some
-Some highlights:
+highlights:

 ```python
 >>> from Data.List import mapMaybe